LaTonia-Mertica/LaTonia-Mertica.github.io/README.md

 *digital portfolio gateway created as access point for various online elements fleshing out portfolio for
-La'Tonia Mertica. .. and access insight into my coding journey at <a href="https://www.linkedin.com/pulse/doneweek3-working-hard-la-tonia-mertica/" target="_blank">my
+La'Tonia Mertica. .. access insight into my coding journey at <a href="https://www.linkedin.com/pulse/doneweek3-working-hard-la-tonia-mertica/" target="_blank">my
 LinkedIn blog</a> ... solid exercise for intentional verbose code - image tags, inline style in image tag, title in image tag, setting urls to open in new page(s) with target value of _blank; adding audio; adding pdf, and presenting italic content in non-italic parentheses (script file)*